 Why Headless is Popular

-Decoupling the presentation layer and functionality layer, an headless approach makes the whole matter easier business to upgrade features like improving shopping cart functionality, adding payment gateway etc. In amid of COVID 19 pandemic, consumer shopping behavior shifted dramatically from offline to online.
-This forces many business to update more swiftly without risky their main look and feel.
+Decoupling the presentation and functionality layers, a headless approach makes the whole matter easier for businesses to upgrade features like improving shopping cart functionality, adding payment gateway, etc. In amid of COVID 19 pandemic, consumer shopping behavior shifted dramatically from offline to online.
+This forces many businesses to update more swiftly without risky their main look and feel.

-Headless approach makes it easier to deploy new user interfaces by encouraging separation of the bank end and front end layer using well defined APIs.
-This approach enables to modify core complex customizations quickly.
+The headless approach makes it easier to deploy new user interfaces by encouraging the separation of the bank end and front end layer using well-defined APIs.
+This approach enables to modification of core complex customizations quickly.

-By enabling the brand experience to co-exist with the shopping experience in one sit, Headless commerce breaks the barrier of having a brand site and commerce site.
-This approach allows two ends to work with harmony, by integrating back-end technology with front-end experience delivery, and putting the customer experience in the first.
+Headless commerce breaks the barrier of having a brand and commerce site by enabling the brand experience to co-exist with the shopping experience in one sit.
+This approach allows two ends to work harmoniously by integrating backend technology with front-end experience delivery and putting the customer experience first.